 The interest in football on the Rock reflects its diverse culture.
 The combination of Latin flair and stalwart British determination is a direct catalyst to locals following most European leagues in one way or another.
-But the English and Spanish leagues are the ones that dominate our soccer psyche with partisans on both sides furiously arguing as to which league is the pinnacle of the greatest sport in the word.
+But the English and Spanish leagues and the upcoming Qatar World Cup are the ones that dominate our soccer psyche with partisans on both sides furiously arguing as to which league is the pinnacle of the greatest sport in the word.

 With his name bandied around intense high-level football conversations locally, Spanish football expert Guillem Balagué has unwittingly added extra spice to ‘footy talk’ through his strong opinions.
 He visited Gibraltar last year for the first time as a speaker for the Gibraltar Literary Festival and was quick to accept the invitation to return to the Rock for this year’s edition.

 The assertive pundit was surprised at the level of football knowledge expressed in Gibraltar and received a barrage of intellectual questions on two of the autobiographies he had on show; Pep Guardiola’s ‘Another Way of Winning’ and ‘Cristiano Ronaldo: The Biography’.

 A key fixture in Sky Sports’ coverage of Spanish football, Balagué appears regularly both on live match coverage and on the weekly round-up show, Revista de La Liga, of which he is now presenter.
 He is also the UK Correspondent for Madrid-based Spanish sports newspaper AS with his work featuring regularly in Yahoo.com and The Telegraph.